minkiele/WHIB/README.md

 You'll want to run *grunt watch* command to compile every .coffee and .less file inside the project.

 Remember to call `heroku config:set GMAPS_KEY=GMAPS_API_KEY`

+WHIB.sh has some useful commands I wrote to automatize the most common operations when deploying to Heroku